ISU World Team Trophy Gala 2017: Kanako Murakami Retires, Yuzuru Hanyu Closing Shout

 The gala exhibition at the World Team Trophy 2017 looked like one of the happiest and equally heartwarming competitions of the year so far.
 Closing the gala was renowned figure skater Yuzuru Hanyu, who shouted at the top of his lungs, “San, ni, ichi… Arigatou gosaimashita!”
 This translates to “3, 2, 1… Thank you very much!”

-[Featured image by Kevin Lee/Getty Images]
+[Featured Image by Kevin Lee/Getty Images]